 The Company reserves the right to apply to Euronext Dublin to have the Shares in each of the Classes admitted to the Official List and to trading on the regulated market of Euronext Dublin.

-As disclosed in the "Subscriptions" section of the Prospectus, the Company may, in its sole discretion, reject any subscription in whole or in part without reason.
+The Company may, in its sole discretion, reject any subscription in whole or in part without reason.